hernana8/WWUAdvancedPaleo/Lab 06 Ammonites.md

 **(3) Whare are the dimensions of the first object in the plethodon list?**

 `lengths(plethodon)` yields 960 for the first object, "Lands".

+    `Subsection TWO`
+    Use the hummingbird dataset.
+Which object in the list records the landmark data?

+    Perform a procrustes on the landmark data.

+    Perform a PCA on the hummingbird data.

+    How many "species" of hummingbird are there?